cyberlibrarian/cyberlibrarian.github.io/_posts/2020-08-20-Next-Level-Mentorship.md

 Keeping the Learning On (KTLOLearn) Episodes, YouTube.
 Conversations on technology and humanity Bright Talk Strategic Approach Webinar free with login – learn strategy and a systematic lessons learned The Jigsaw Organization Download – Future Forward steps in a new complex world

+Inauthenticate leadership
+lack of transparency
+culture and complicity (complicity in someone else drama) not getting to the root